Age or Weather New Wood With Simple Materials

 Nothing is worse than the mismatch of old against new wood on building projects where you want an aged patina to blend into the scenery.
-The silver color of weathered wood isn't hard to achieve, for full size or model projects, although this isn't a finish to use on the next generation's heirloom models as it is too acidic.
+With a simple vinegar / iron oxide (rust) solution you can color wood to a weathered silver color or darker.
+This isn't a finish to use on the next generation's heirloom models as it is too acidic.
 The acidity isn't a problem for the wood items, but it will affect other items in contact with the wood, or enclosed in the same space (a model building?) so take care to seal the finish if you are using it around heritage pieces in a container.

-To age new wood to a natural silvery grey, to grey brown or black patina (depending on the wood), let a small piece of steel wool sit overnight in ordinary white vinegar, then dilute the vinegar solution 1 to 1 with water.
+To age new wood to a natural silvery grey, to grey brown or black patina (depending on the wood), let a small piece of steel wool (or a few non galvanized nails) sit overnight in ordinary white vinegar, then dilute the vinegar solution 1 to 1 with water.
 (If you used 1/4 cup of vinegar, add 1/4 cup of water.)
-Test the result on a piece of scrap wood to determine if the aged finish is the correct color, if not, for darker solutions, leave the solution to sit longer, or add a bit more vinegar, and test it again.
+Test the result on a piece of scrap wood the same as you will be using to determine if the aged finish is the correct color, if not, for darker solutions, leave the solution to sit longer, or add a bit more vinegar, and test it again.
 Solutions which are too strong produce very dark coloration.
 They will need more water added to dilute them before you test again.
 When the solution produces the desired effect, brush it over fresh wood to create an instant greyed patina.
-This is a great way to create barnboards, use with wire brushed balsa to create a thatched effect, or to create weathered shingles or fence posts.
+This is a great way to create barn boards, or you can use this technique on balsa wood roughened with a wire brush to create a thatched effect, or to create weathered shingles or fence posts.

 - This finish varies with the type of raw wood it is applied to, the roughness of the wood, (rough wood absorbs the solution more readily) and the strength of the solution.
 Balsa and basswood will turn grey or dark brown (depending on the solution strength).
 Oak will blacken.

-- The high acid level of the finish means this is not a recommended finish for high quality miniatures, but the acid effect can be sealed beneath a coat of matte acrylic varnish which will help keep it from requiring buffering.
+- The high acid level of the finish means this is not a recommended finish for high quality pieces, but the acid effect can be sealed beneath a coat of matte acrylic varnish which will help keep it from affecting fabric and other items close to the acidic finish.

 - Depending on your application you could also try buffering sprays to neutralize the pH of the vinegar wood stain if you do not want to seal the finish.